irisnet/irismod/modules/service/spec/02_messages.md

 - `Result` does not conform to the result schema
 - `Output` is not provided if the `Result` code is 200
 - `Output` does not conform to the service output schema when required

+## MsgUpdateRequestContext

+After invocation, the consumer can update the created request context via `MsgUpdateRequestContext`.

 ```go
 type MsgUpdateRequestContext struct {